MrGarage/MrGarage/README.md

 ### About Me

-I am currently a Production Engineer at Kulite Semiconducots Inc. Previously, I have interned at Skyworks Solutions Inc. and Kulite Semiconductors as well.
+I am currently a Production Engineer at Kulite Semiconductors Inc. Previously, I have interned at Skyworks Solutions Inc. and Kulite Semiconductors as well.

 I completed Masters Degree in Computer Engineering in May of 2024 with a heavy interest in Signal Processing, following up my Bachelors Degree in Computer Engineering with a minor in Music Technology in 2023.